// Blog / team workflow

 The team thinks it handed off work, but it only handed off prose.

-// handoff model
+// repository handoff

 A handoff should point to files, trust state, changed areas, and repair items.